File Explorer in a browser

 Context menu

-Each item the tree has a context menu with options relevant for that item.
-It behaves in the same way as File Explorer and contains option to preview an item, copy, move, rename, delete, etc… The menu options are configurable.
+Each item in the tree has a context menu with relevant options.
+It behaves in the same way as File Explorer and contains options to preview an item, copy, move, rename, delete, etc… The menu options are configurable.

 Explorer extends SharePoint functionality by simplifying the process to edit non-Office files such as PDF and DWG files.
 The option “Edit in app” downloads the selected document with a unique name to allow editing of the file using local client applications (e.g., Adobe Reader DC).
 Explorer provides instructions to the user and shows a form to simplify uploading of the modified file to SharePoint.